IBM/maximo-labs/MkDocs/apm_8.7/docs/about.md

-# Contributors to IBM Maximo Template
+# Contributors to IBM Maximo APM V8.7 Lab

 - Carlos Ferreira - <carlosyells@yahoo.com>
 - Juan Gu - <gujuan@cn.ibm.com>
 - Satish Narasimha - <ssnarasi@in.ibm.com>
 - Kewei Yang
+- John Douglas
+- Hannah Carr

 ---

 © 2022 International Business Machines Corporation.
 No part of this lab document may be reproduced or transmitted in any form without written permission from IBM.